15 Appropriate Movies for Spanish Class 2025

 Gato con botas: el último deseo

 The 2022 Puss in Boots sequel Puss in Boots: The Last Wish.
-It is a fun, animated fantasy based on classic fairy tales.
+It is a fun, animated fantasy based on classic fairy tales that your Spanish students likely have not already seen.
 This means it would work well with a past tense or fairy tale unit.
 You can get my newest Puss in Boots movie guide in my website store or on TPT.

 El gato con botas: el último deseo has quite a bit of Spanish in the film.
 There are also deeper themes of mortality that could be discussed with an upper level class.